createvibe/proxyobserver/README.md

 Nothing is mapped, objects are wrapped on demand.
 This saves memory, processing, and allows the source object to be unharmed by the nested proxies.

-Reflection is used to achievve this.
+Reflection is used to achieve this.

 # The Implementation